Skip to main content

 Auto-Updates

-EdgeCaster checks for updates hourly and applies them during a configurable window (default: 2:00–5:00 AM).
+EdgeCaster checks for updates hourly and applies them (git fast-forward) during a configurable window (default: 2:00–5:00 AM).
+All install methods auto-update, including manual git-checkout installs.
 Configure via the web UI Settings page or directly:

 Local Development